3 Things That Attract Scorpions to Your Home

 Food

 Scorpions are carnivorous, meaning their diet includes other insects.
 If you have a pest infestation of cockroaches, spiders, or beetles, this is the perfect food source for scorpions.
-Keep your house as pest-free as possible and regularly check for termites to help keep scorpions away.
-However, you should also keep your home clean of any crumbs and other food sources.
+Keep your house as pest-free as possible, and regularly check for termites to help keep scorpions away.
+However, you should keep your home clean of crumbs and other food sources.
 Keep all food in the home stored in sealed containers, refrigerated if possible, and vacuum the floors regularly to eliminate these potential food sources.

 Cracks And Crevices